 At traditional retail companies, corporate messenger tools such as Lync are typically used to instant message in real-time.
 It does essentially what you need it to do, chat to your coworkers when need be.
 As the capabilities aren’t extensive, consider implementing Slack instead – a techie’s favorite communication platform.

-Compared to Lync or Gchat, Slack fosters both professional and interpersonal relationships within your company.
-As self-isolation will remain the mainstay for our foreseeable future, Slack channels can offer fun ways to talk about things outside of work.
+Compared to Lync or Gchat, Slack fosters both professional and interpersonal relationships with your entire company.
+As self-isolation remains the mainstay for our foreseeable future, Slack channels can offer fun ways to talk about things outside of work.
 Think about a channel for only sharing pet pictures.
-While the built-in status function allows you and your team to notify each other in real-time about when you’re in a meeting or at lunch.
+While the built-in status function acts as an easy way to notify each other about when you’re in a meeting or at lunch.
 Over communicating is better than not communicating at all.

 As you spend more time indoors, there will be more content shared across social media than ever.
-Between Instagram Live to TikTok, social media activity will be at its peak.
-Although public spaces like gyms and studios are closed for the time being, make wise internet choices by following brands such as Rumble and CorePower who are broadcasting exercise classes live and for free.
+Between Instagram Live to TikTok, social media activity is at its peak.
+Although public spaces like gyms and studios are still closed, use your internet time wisely by following brands such as Rumble and CorePower who are broadcasting exercise classes live and for free.
 So if you need a WFH break, watch a 15-20 min exercise video to avoid turning into fat Thor.